 notify the department within 30 days after a change of name, residence address, principal business street address, mailing address, contact telephone number, including a business telephone number, or email address.
 Failure to notify the department within the required time is

 subject to a fine of up to $250 for the first offense, and a fine of at least $500 or

 suspension or revocation for a subsequent offense.

-- Navigators will be required to adhere to strict security and privacy standards – including how to safeguard a consumer’s personal information.
-They’ll be required to complete 20-30 hours of training by the federal government to be certified, will take additional federal training throughout the year, and will renew their federal certification yearly.
+- Navigators are required to adhere to strict security and privacy standards – including how to safeguard a consumer’s personal information.
+They are required to complete training by the federal government to be certified, will take additional federal training throughout the year, and will renew their federal certification yearly.
 All types of enrollment assisters – including Certified Application Counselors and agents/brokers – are required to complete specific training and are subject to federal criminal penalties for violations of privacy or fraud statutes, on top of any relevant state law penalties.

 - Please click here to view a current list of registered navigators.